WebbyMD1/rudatctrl/README.md

 # Project Title

 This project was started to enable control of Mini-Circuits Rudat 6000 programmable RF attenuators.
-Windows support for these devices is moderately good however Linux support was poor.
-The official documentation requires the user to write their own code to communicate using USB.
+Linux support for these devices is documented but there are few, if any, libraries or applications for Linux.
 I have developed this simple command line tool to control Rudat 600 attenuators, however it should be a good starting point for other USB attenuators from Mini-Circuits.

 ## Getting Started